mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 ### Cannot implicitly convert type 'float' to 'int'.
 An explicit conversion exists (are you missing a cast?)
 This means you tried to use a float(variable that can hold decimals) for something that uses an int(variable that only holds whole number).
 You can solve this easily by "casting it" by adding (int) before, but keep in mind this will cause everything right of the decimal point to be removed.
 You can get a rounded number with
 `(int)Math.Round(MyFloat);`

-If you cant find your issue here, first google it, if you still are stuck ask for help in tmods discord server.